JCSDA-internal/ioda-converters/src/bufr/README.md

       `minute`, _(optional)_ `second`, and _(optional)_ `hoursFromUtc` (must be an **integer**).
       Internally, the value stored is number of seconds elapsed since a reference epoch, currently set to 1970-01-01T00:00:00Z.
-    * `timeoffset` Associate **key** with data for mnemonic for `timeOffset`, that should be in seconds, relative to an ISO-8601 string of date and time (e.g., `2020-11-01T11:42:56Z`).
+    * `timeoffset` Associate **key** with data for mnemonic for `timeOffset`, that should result in seconds relative to an ISO-8601 string of date and time (e.g., `2020-11-01T11:42:56Z`).
-      This section and `datetime` are **mutually exclusive**.
+      If the timeOffset mnemonic is a floating-point value in hours, then simply use **transform** and scale by 3600 seconds.
 Internally, the value stored is number of seconds elapsed since a reference epoch, currently set to 1970-01-01T00:00:00Z.

 * _(optional)_ `splits` List of key value pair (splits) that define how to split the data into